ajunlonglive/goflake/README.md

 Set your options in the ``generator/generateid.go`` and then the ``GenerateIdentifier()`` function returns a unique identifier.

-Additional documentation is available through ``godoc``. http://localhost:6060 and can be found under "Third Party"
+Additional documentation is available through ``godoc``. http://localhost:6060/pkg and can be found under "Third Party".
+The Go Reference is available at https://pkg.go.dev/github.com/hart87/goflake